Rhonda McDonda

 Are we just taking his word for that?

 Fuck.
-So, someone else might wish that he'd done those.
+So someone else might wish that he'd done those.

-like if I could swap Ghostbusters for Norbit, I would.
+Yeah.
+Did he ever talk about like, if I could swap Ghostbusters for Norbit, I would.

 He actually likes Norbit, I think.
 He does.

-I like Norbit.
 As does Brian Wilson.
+Did Brian Williams.

-Did Brian Wilson?
-Brian Wilson loved Norbit.
+Oh, Brian Wilson loved Norbit.
+Norbit.

 Yes.
 It was probably the best movie he's ever seen, and it's the most recent movie he's ever seen.